10 Paris Museums for Every Kind of Traveler

 2. The Louvre

-The Louvre is one of the most famous museums in the world and for good reason—it’s the largest and most visited museum on the planet and is home to 35,000 works of art, including the Mona Lisa.
-Many visitors will make a beeline for that portrait and then exit, but it’s worth seeing other iconic artworks at the Louvre, the oldest museum in Paris at 231 years old.
-They include Venus de Milo by Alexandros of Antioch, Liberty Leading the People by Eugene Delacroix, and Gabrielle d’Estrées and One of Her Sisters (painted by an unknown artist).
-Wander around the Louvre, which is 652,000 square feet and could be considered a work of art itself—especially the Louvre Pyramid addition, built in 1989 and designed by Chinese American architect I.M.
+The Louvre is one of the most famous museums in the world and for good reason: It’s the largest and most visited museum on the planet and is home to 35,000 works of art, including the Mona Lisa.
+Many visitors will make a beeline for that portrait and then exit, but it’s worth seeing other iconic artworks at the Louvre, which is also the oldest museum in Paris at 231 years old.
+They include Venus de Milo by Alexandros of Antioch, Liberty Leading the People by Eugène Delacroix, and Gabrielle d’Estrées and One of Her Sisters, painted by an unknown artist circa 1594.
+At 652,300 square feet, the building could be considered a work of art itself—especially the Louvre Pyramid addition, built in 1989 and designed by Chinese American architect I.M.
 Pei.
-Though reservations are not required, this is the most visited museum in the world and advanced bookings are highly recommended.
-The Louvre tends to be the least busy during its late-night opening on Fridays—to experience the museum more intimately, book a small group, after-hours tour on Viator.
+Although reservations are not required, advanced bookings are highly recommended.
+For a stress-free experience, the Louvre tends to be the least busy during its late-night opening on Wednesdays and Fridays—to experience the museum more intimately, book a small group, after-hours tour on Viator.

 The building that is home to the Musée D’Orsay is an artwork in and of itself.